-On the other hand, most of Marrakesh’s sidewalks and plazas have a smooth surface.
-They’re also much wider than much of Fes’ pedestrian areas.
+On the other hand, most of Marrakesh’s sidewalks and plazas have smooth surfaces.
+They’re also much wider than many of Fes’ pedestrian areas.

 There’s no way you can drive inside Marrakesh’s massive souks.
 However, you can get around different sites within the city by vehicle.

 As you might have guessed, Marrakech has more modern amenities than Fes.
-You’ll encounter countless shops and stores with high-end, international brand products, bars, nightclubs, spas, and tons of parks and gardens.
+You’ll encounter countless shops and stores with high-end, international brand products, bars, nightclubs, spas, and many parks and gardens.

-In contrast, Fes has maintained more of its historical vibe.
+In contrast, Fes has maintained more of a historical feel.
 It has little nightlife and delicious but lesser-known restaurants, unlike Marrakech.

-Regardless of whether you visit Fes or Marrakech, purchasing a SIM card is a cheap and effective way for communicating in both cities.
+Regardless of whether you visit Fes or Marrakech, purchasing a SIM card is a cheap and effective way to communicate in both cities.

-You can check out my guide on SIM cards in Morocco for details about the various SIM card companies, along with the quality of WiFi in Fes and Marrakech.
+You can check out my guide on SIM cards in Morocco for details about the various SIM card companies, along with WiFi quality in Fes and Marrakech.

 4. Day Trips